philpennock/tv-sony/README.md

 $ tv :keypad
 ```

 Dive straight into the keypad control mode.
+The help will show you the
+available key-strokes, and there are pseudo-buttons show which you can click
+on, to be an in-tty GUI.

 ## Setup